BrianHicks/elm-infra/README.md

 Next time you start the project, run `pipenv shell` in the directory, and that's it.

+## Glossary

+- `iac`: Infrastructure as Code.
+Terraform, mostly.
+This may inclue Packer someday too.

 ## License

 Licensed under the please don't use this yet it's not ready license.